-If there are surpluses at termination which cannot be refunded to the outgoing body then these will be subsumed by the Fund.
+If there are surpluses at termination which cannot be refunded to the outgoing body then these will be subsumed by the guarantor where one exists, or by the Fund as a whole otherwise.

 (b) Transferee Admission Bodies

 If potential liabilities are covered by an indemnity or bond, then the amount of those liabilities will be recovered from the indemnity or bond and/or the outgoing Admission Body.